DaedalicEntertainment/qt-coding-conventions/README.md

       // Right:
       void setColor(const QColor& c);

+3.7. _Avoid functions with more than six parameters._

 ## 4. Constructors

 4.1.
 For each constructor (other than the copy constructor), check if you should make the constructor `explicit` in order to minimize wrong use of the constructor.
 Basically, each constructor that may take only one argument should be marked `explicit` unless the whole point of the constructor is to allow implicit casting.